Soren2007/Soren2007/README.md

 ## Hi there 👋

-**Soren2007

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Darsman Academy
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 💬 If you have any questions, ask through communication channels

 ## Who i am?